Courrier des Balkans: You recently organized a seminar about fascism in Romania, Ukraine, and Russia. Do you see fascism on the rise in Romania today?

 CdB: There was a protest organized against inflation on October 2.
 The flier that a lot of people received in their mailbox was not signed by any organization, but it was organized by AUR.

 Adina: They are instrumentalizing left-wing topics, exactly like the interwar fascists did.
 They pick up on people’s economic frustrations, usually a topic of the left.
 The issue here might be that we do not have a strong left in Romania – similarly to many other countries where social-democratic parties have become middle-class and where the poorer people are not represented.
 When the electric bill prices exploded, PSD and AUR were the only parties that seemed to care for people’s concerns.
 While capitalizing on people’s frustrations, AUR is not bringing any kind of solution.
 We should emphasize here that AUR is not a party of the people, it’s a party that actually supports inequalities and considers them natural, part of the order of things.
-They are profoundly anti-egalitarian, as they themselves acknowledge6.
+They are profoundly anti-egalitarian, as they themselves acknowledge.

 CdB: And what about the unions?
 Where are they?